olymoodbughnes/PoliteMessaging/README.md

 ---
 ![image description](Images/exampleofinteraction.jpg)

+##Line by line explanation

+###Establishing the connection
-From top to bottom, the first line is the input by the user, it shows the letters "nc" which indicates the start of a new connection.
+The first line is the input by the user, it shows the letters "nc" which indicates the start of a new connection.
 Followed by the local IP address and the port which will be used for the TCP connection, whihc in this instance is "20111"

+###Protocol and User Identification
 The server then responds with "PROTOCOL?", which the user responds to with the protocol version and username ID.

+###"LIST?" request.
 In the following line the user inputs "LIST?
 0 0".
 The term "LIST?" requests a number which represents the total number of messages sent to the user that meet the two following criteria.
 The "0 0" that follows the term "LIST?" represent a time value in unix time, and the number of topic tags/headers that a message may have been attached with. e.g(#important, #priority).

 Some examples of valid LIST? requests: